Govind85/assignment/README.md

 Run the mvn clean install command and go to target folder and run java -jar assignment-0.0.1-SNAPSHOT.jar

 Attaching the screenshots for reference.
-Please find the test reports HTML file in main direcotry named Test Results - All_in_assignment.
+Please find the test reports HTML file and Sonar Report inside reports folder.